maticnetwork/terraform-polygon-supernets/docs/README.md

-This repository contains Terraform automation for deploying Polygon Supernet infrastructure on AWS.
+This repository contains Terraform automation for deploying a production like environment for testing Polygon Supernet infrastructure on AWS.

 # Polygon Supernets AWS Deployment using Terraform / Ansible